Builtio-Backend/easy-excel-exporter/README.md

 excelAdapter.addObjects(rows);
 ```
-This function will return an index of the last row that has been created in the Excel Spreadsheet.
+This function will return an index of the last row created in the Excel Spreadsheet.

 <b>NOTE:</b> Objects are always stringified when they are added to cells.

 ## downloadFile()
-This function will return a downloadable stream of the Excel spreadsheet file created at a default storage path or the path specified in options while creating an instance of easy-excel-exporter.
+This function will return a downloadable stream of the Excel spreadsheet, created at the default storage path or, the path specified in options while creating an instance of easy-excel-exporter.

 ```
 excelAdapter.downloadFile();